-Each week we bring you another Beachify Time Machine 'now & then' mashup from around the Beach, and across time.
-Culled from the depths of the City of Toronto Archives, we choose a different image every week and then re-shoot the photo from the same location as the original photographer.
+Beachify Time Machine 'now & then' is a series of mashups from around the Beach, and across time.
+Culled from the depths of the City of Toronto Archives, we choose an archival image and then re-shoot the photo from the same location as the original photographer.

 Just grab the blue dot in the middle of the picture and slide.